-Posts Tagged: community-organising-2 - (141 found)
+Posts Tagged: community-organising-2 - (154 found)

-An exercise to develop recruitment skills.
+A brainstorming exercise to develop a recruitment plan.

 Amanda Tattersall’s matrix contrasting ad hoc, support, mutual-support and deep coalitions according to six criteria.

 An activity to develop a shared understanding of different levels of participation and the ways people might develop themselves and embark on an “activist journey”.